developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxUSBManager/index.md

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use some new Mx features introduced in EMDK for Android API to perform device configurations.
-Mx represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
+This guide will walk you through creating an EMDK For Android application that will use some new MX features introduced in EMDK for Android API to perform device configurations.
+MX represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
 So this tutorial will focus on managing USB configurations on your Symbol Android device using [USB Manager](../../mx/usbmgr) feature of Mx.

-So now we will create a tutorial and configure (Enable/Disable) the [ADB](http://developer.android.com/tools/help/adb.html) mode of the Symbol Android device using Mx [USB Manager](../../mx/usbmgr) feature.
+So now we will create a tutorial and configure (Enable/Disable) the [ADB](http://developer.android.com/tools/help/adb.html) mode of the Symbol Android device using MX [USB Manager](../../mx/usbmgr) feature.
 ADB mode allows you to communicate with an emulator instance or connected Android-powered device in order to run your Android applications on them.

 ## Creating The Project